Southern Discourse in the Center: A Journal of Multiliteracy and Innovation

+We are happy to announce an open call for proposals for the upcoming spring issue of Southern Discourse in the Center.
 An essay prepared for publication in SDC will address a noteworthy issue related to work in the center and will join an important dialogue that focuses on improving or celebrating center work.
 We also welcome articles from colleagues working in areas such as digital humanities, communication studies, linguistics, that are more broadly connected to or might inform traditional writing and communication center scholarship and practice.

 Scholars who submit articles do not have to be members of SWCA, but authors selected for publication may also be chosen by the SDC editor for a special panel for SWCA.

 Feel free to send us queries, ideas, and proposals connected to other potential aspects of this CFP.
 Please submit all questions to SDC@iwca-swca.org.

 Submission Guidelines: Please submit your article via email to SDC@iwca-swca.org by November 4, 2016.
 Generally articles should be between 3,000 and 5,000 words.
 If you have something longer, you should first send a query to the editor with an explanation of the project.
 We ask that all articles be documented in accordance with the MLA Style Manual, 8th Edition.
 Consistent with traditional writing center practice, SDC promotes a feedback model.
 Articles will be sent out to our national board for blind review and reviewed by our editorial team.
 SDC is excited to work with you.

 You should send two copies of your article—one without any identifying information, one with your complete information—in PDF format.